amiralles/scriptishtools/README.md

 large code base that you never 've seen before.
 It would be possible for you to be productive from day one?

-The answer, as almost everything in tech, is "it depends!" ;) but where would you start?
+The answer, as almost everything else in tech, is "it depends!" ;) but where would you start?

 I don't know about you, but what I would normally do is try to find entry points to the system or the api that I'll be working on, and from there try